stenjo/dot-matrix-calendar/README.md

 # dot-matrix-calendar

 Displaying a marquee list of events from one or more ics calendar feeds on an ESP32 based Lolin S2 Mini and a max7219-driven dot matrix led using Micropython.
+The firmware is set up with a captive portal, enabling connection to a wifi network with password.
+Application allows for several calendar feeds to be fetched and displayed at the same time.

 ## Getting started